uktrade/data-hub-api/docs/Managing dependencies.md

 1. Add the package to the relevant section in `requirements.in`, specifying a particular version (typically the latest at time of adding).

-2. Run `pip-compile --allow-unsafe --upgrade --output-file requirements.txt requirements.in` to regenerate `requirements.txt`.
+2. Run `pip-compile --upgrade --output-file requirements.txt requirements.in` to regenerate
+   `requirements.txt`.
 Note: This will also update indirect dependencies.

 3. Run `pip-sync` to install the new locked dependencies locally.
 (You can also use